J35P312/SVDB/README.md

         --memory                    load the database into memory: increases the memory requirements, but lowers the time consumption

+        --strip_chr                 strip the 'chr' prefix from chromosome names in the output VCF (e.g. 'chr1' → '1')

         --debug                     enable debug logging to stderr

 ## Query